-Sgiath Chuil and Meal Glas from Glen Lochay
+Sgiath Chùil and Meall Glas from Glen Lochay

-These two rather undistinguished Munros are divided by a steep-sided and low bealach making for a strenuous day with some good views of the surrounding hills.
-More usually climbed via a boggy approach from Auchessan to the south, this northerly route gives slightly drier going but involves a river crossing near the start.
+These two rather neglected Munros are divided by a very steep-sided and low bealach, making the ascent of both into a strenuous day.
+More usually climbed via a boggy approach from Glen Dochart to the south, this northerly route gives slightly drier going but involves a river crossing near the start.

 As well as reading our description of each walking route, you can read about the experiences of others users on this walk and others.

 There are 15 user reports for this walk - click to read them.